Whether it is your first time to the camp or your fourth or fifth; going to Hallyucamp can be a confusing thing!

 We will announce on our website and our Facebook page when the ticket sale starts and when it ends.
 Usually we have to close the sale around 2 weeks in advance due to the food arrangements the location has to make.

 What To Bring

 The camp provides beds (without bedding) and pillows (without pillow cases).

 There are showers and toilets, and a kitchen.

-Also we will provide food (breakfast, lunch and dinner)
+Also we will provide food (breakfast, lunch, dinner and some snacks).